-Authors' note: We acknowledge the contribution of Ken-ichi Imai in the development of this article.
+Authors' note: We acknowledge the contribution of Kenichi Imai in the development of this article.
 An earlier version of this article was coauthored by Ken-ichi Imai, Ikujiro Nonaka, and Hirotaka Takeuchi.
-It was entitled "Managing the New Product Development Process: How Japanese Companies Learn and Unlearn" and was presented tion, and final production.
-Under this method, functions were specialized and segmented: the marketing people examined customer needs and perceptions in developing product concepts; the R&D engineers selected the appropriate design; the production engineers put it into shape; and other functional specialists carried the baton at different stages of the race.
+It was entitled "Managing the New Product Development Process: How Japanese Companies Learn and Unlearn" and was presented at the seventy-fifth anniversary.